| Post byOnlineVisa

 It is expected that, similar to other online visa systems, the Mongolian eVisa platform will feature a straightforward application form for passengers to enter their personal and travel details prior to traveling to the country.

-In existing systems, this data is sent via a secure server and processed, with the eVisa being delivered by email within a few business days.
+The application is sent via a secure server and processed, with the eVisa being delivered by email within a few business days.

 It has been said that the visa will be available in both printed and electronic formats in line with international standards.